ejeinc/Meganekko/README.md

 }
 ```

 Create VR scene with XML.
-XML file can be localed in asset directory.
-For example: *assets/scene.xml*.
+XML file can be localed from xml resource.
+For example: *res/xml/scene.xml*.

 ```xml
 <scene>